 Where to stay in Venice with family

-Santa Croce works well for families arriving by train or bus because it cuts luggage and transfer friction.
+Santa Croce works well for families arriving by train, airport coach, or with bulky luggage because it reduces the hardest first and last moments.

-Cannaregio often gives better room value and easier dining options than the central core.
+Cannaregio often gives better room value, apartment options, and easy dinners than the central core.

-Giudecca suits families who like quiet and do not mind the vaporetto becoming part of the day.
+Giudecca suits families who like space and quiet, but only if the vaporetto will feel like part of the adventure rather than daily friction.

 Priority